chrppi-developpers/chrppi/README.md

 sed --in-place --regexp-extended "s/(EXTERNAL_PORT=).*/\1${port}/" app/.env
 ```

-Then build and run the app with user on the select port.
+Then build and run the app with the current user on the select port.

 ```bash
 ./env/build.sh